hepapi/knowledge-hub/docs/rancher/rke2-installation.md

  If you are having problems with installations, make sure there are no problems with instances' accessing each other `(For Example --Ssh connection--: Permission Denied)`

-!!! failure "Check These Steps"

-    - [ ] Check below steps if RKE2-Server or RKE2-Agent is not working
+!!! failure "Check below steps if RKE2-Server or RKE2-Agent is not working "

     - [ ] Rancher1 instances Node Token is correct ?
     - [ ] Instances IP address is Correct ?
     - [ ] Instance Ports is open (9345, 6443) ?